JohntheLee/thedatumwebsite/content/english/cv.md

 > Supervisor: Dr. Benjamin Gilbert, Department of Ecology & Evolutionary Biology

 - September 2019 – April 2020
-- Conducted experiments on the statistical performances of functional diversity indices: community-weighted mean, functional dispersion, functional richness, and functional evenness
+- Conducted experiments on the statistical performances of functional diversity indices
 - Introduced sampling error to field-collected datasets using Poisson and binomial distributions
-- Analyzed large, complex datasets with 5000+ data points
+- Analyzed large, complex datasets with 10000+ data points using MySQL
-- Calibrated 100000+ computer-generated simulations
 - Programmed the undergraduate thesis project using R (version 3.6.3) and RStudio (version 1.2.1335)
 - Developed a custom, project-oriented R package (Jeonghoon Lee (2020).
 ErrantAbun: Calculation Of An Abundance Matrix Using A Randomized Distribution.
 R package version 1.0.1.)
 - Collaborated with the undergraduate thesis supervisor using Git (version 2.20.1)
+- Presented the project to the Ecology & Evolutionary Biology Department

 **Field Research Assistant** at University of Toronto, Toronto, ON